 - Operation - Work Order should have no more than 100 Operations as a guideline

 - Objects - Work Orders should have no more than 100 Objects.
 More than this can cause performance issues as each Object is evaluated in real time for Inspections every time the Order is opened (when using online evaluation option)

 - Photos and Files - very dependent on the file size and device specifications and available free space.
 Suggest 250 files on device across all objects as being a reasonable target.
 Some devices will take more, some device may experience issues with less.

 - Equipment and Functional Locations - 75,000 full records with associated measurement points and a moderate number of classification values.

 - Materials - The design intent for materials is forward facing stock and not the replication of large numbers of warehouse material lines.
 So the general guidance is < 1,000 records.
+As of Support Pack 11 BlueWorx offers the ability to search for materials when connected to further reduce the need for/ scope of offline data.
+For example you might restrict offline records to reflect locally available common use stores such as repair vehicle stock.
 Alternative options include using a different online application, which can be delivered using the Neptune or SAP Fiori approaches.

 Optimising User Profiles